zerodev2/zero/README.md

 After following the build & install steps you will have ZERO ready for use (probably) in folder `~/.zero/src`.
 The two important binary executables are `zcashd` and `zcash-cli`.

+The default configuration in `~/.zero/zero.conf` has mining enabled.
+When mining you're helping to strengthen the network and contributing to a social good :)
+Mining ZERO may take up to 3 GB per CPU available.
+If the available memory is not sufficient for this, you may disable mining by setting the option `gen=1` or you may reduce the number of CPUs that are mining e.g. `genproclimit=1` means mining with 1 CPU only.

 Running & Using ZERO
 --------------------